 - Talk to someone you trust - Determine if the behavior violates campus policies or laws.
-Review student codes of conduct, state criminal laws, and civil rights laws. - Report criminal acts to campus or community law enforcement.

-• Consult the College's Title IX coordinator to help determine if the behavior is sexual harassment.
+Review student codes of conduct, state criminal laws, and civil rights laws. - Report criminal acts to campus or community law enforcement. - Consult the College's Title IX coordinator to help determine if the behavior can be construed as sexual harassment.